ObjectProfile/DataStudio/README.md

 # DataStudio

-DataStudio is a new graphical environment for software and data manipulation.
+DataStudio is an interactive graphical environment for software and data manipulation.
+Visualization are built without

+It is built on top of [Roassal](https://AgileVisualization.com/), an expressive library written in the [Pharo programming language](http://pharo.org).

+## Installation
+You can load Data studio by executing the following incantation in a playground:

 ```Smalltalk
 Gofer it